Perception is Self-Care

 “Don’t we have to be competitive?”
-It’s easy to push yourself, only to realize at some future point that you’re feeling miserable.
-Your timing might not be right.
-If you were a professional athlete, pushing yourself might be a regular part of your routine.
-Feeling a great deal of support from your team might also be routine.
-Mandatory recovery time and creating a “performance state” is also part of a competitive routine.
+It’s easy to push ourselves, only to realize, at some future point, that we’re feeling miserable.
+If we’re professional athletes, pushing ourselves and experiencing camaraderie and a great deal of support from our team might be part of our daily routine.
+Mandatory recovery time and creating a “performance state“ would also be part of a competitive routine.

 The capacity of the familiar

 Get in the zone, your zone, your lane.
-The very things in life that are most familiar to us are the very things that put us in our zone and make us feel calm, relaxed, happy, focused, and confident.
+The very things in life that are most familiar to us are the very things that put us in our zone and make us feel calm, relaxed, happy, focused, confident, and thrilled.
 At least for some of us.
-For others, those daily familiarities put us into a terribly negative zone.
+For others, those daily familiarities put us in a terribly negative zone.
 The problem is that what is familiar is not always good for us.
-While we’re in our flow zone is when we can accomplish and achieve.
+While we’re in our flow zone, we can accomplish whatever is most important to us.
 The problem seems clear.
 The very things and activities that put us in our zone are often misaligned with what we’re being asked to accomplish.
 The bottom line is that they’re not deeply valued, important, or not that important to us.

 Flow & The Rhythms of Nature

 I’m not recommending that you lose your career, ditch your ambitions, or drop all your luxurious possessions.
-At the same time, I am wondering how we can – if it’s even a good idea – prioritize these motivations lower and simultaneously elevate our motivations to connect with nature.
-Nature in it’s the broadest sense, not merely trees and frogs.
-Consider emotions, beliefs, expectations, the mind, our sense of purpose, and of spirit.
+At the same time, I wonder how we can – if it’s even a good idea – prioritize these motivations lower and simultaneously elevate our motivations to connect with nature.
+Nature in its the broadest sense, not merely trees and frogs.
+Consider emotions, beliefs, expectations, the mind, a sense of purpose, and spirit as aspects of nature.

 Who Am I?
 Who Are You?